-Why Your CFLs Need a Visual Upgrade
+Why Your Fluorescents and CFLs Need a Visual Upgrade

 To maximize the amount of surface area covered by your CFLs, a plastic diffuser is necessary.
 It allows for proper distribution, ensuring no one space gets too much UV concentration.
 Lastly, nothing says “unprofessional” like an office full of aging light covers.
 When the plastic turns yellow or begins to crack, it is time to replace them!